Language Professionals’ Networking Event is back on Thursday 29th October 2020, with the following programme:

 About the speaker:

-NEW: Tickets are offered on a Pay What You Can basis, including a Free option for those who cannot afford more at this difficult time.
+NEW: Tickets are offered on a Pay What You Can basis to give you the freedom to choose.
 Each Pay What You Can ticket includes a donation to support the pioneering research work of Moorfields Eye Charity, making a difference for patients at Moorfields Eye Hospital and for people with sight problems around the world.
 Every little helps.